 Get in touch with a leader

 If you’re new to leadership and would like the advice of another headteacher, in confidence, we’d be happy to help connect you.
-Please get in touch with Jo Clayforth-Carr in the first instance.
+Please contact us.

 Coaching is a powerful tool for building the confidence of school leaders, their staff and the children/students at their schools.
 Research on leadership coaching has evidenced accelerated school improvement and standards, delivering improved learning in the classroom, and effective progress and results.
 Coaching can raise the self-awareness of school leaders and deepens their self-reflection.